Jump to content Jump to search

 More

-To prevent sexualised assaults on campus and to protect all university students and staff, HHU has set out guidelines on dealing with sexualised discrimination and violence and established a point of contact for complaints and advice.
+To prevent sexualised assaults on campus and to protect all university students and staff, HHU has set out a guideline on dealing with sexualised discrimination and violence and established a point of contact for complaints and advice.

 More